Welcome to the Official Website of the Ministry of Agriculture & Forestry and Food

 WHERE TO GO FROM HERE

-Being the Minister of Agriculture, Food and Forests for the coming four years (2019 – ), my vision and priorities are to pursue development activities that would maximise the contribution of the agriculture sector towards sustainable economic growth and food security.
+Being the Minister of Agriculture, Food and Forests for the coming four years (2022 – ), my vision and priorities are to pursue development activities that would maximize the contribution of the agriculture sector towards sustainable economic growth and food security.
 In fact, these will not be easy to achieve in the face of a changing world economy, looming climate change, and natural disasters in the world, in particular the Pacific including Tonga.
-However, the way forward in addressing these in practice will be to focus the work of the Ministry of Agriculture, Food and Forests (MAFF) on the implementation of the Tonga Agriculture Sector Plan 2016-2020 (TASP), which has four work programmes to be implemented namely,
+However, the way forward in addressing these in practice will be to focus the work of the Ministry of Agriculture, Food and Forests (MAFF) on the implementation of the Tonga Agriculture Sector Plan 2001-2025 (TASP), which has four work programs to be implemented namely,

 - Programme 2 (enabling environment) focuses on improving the environment in which Tonga’s agriculture sector operates (governance, regulations and compliance, service delivery, quarantine, finance, etc.).